lrynek/design-patterns/sfcasts/command_intro.md

 the **receiver** and **client**.
 The receiver is the object that contains the business logic, and the client is the one that's on charge of **creating** command objects.

 In my opinion, those parts increases the complexity of the design and are not totally required.
-They might be useful in a heavy object-oriented application so the responsibilities are split better, but in our case, we would be over-engineering our solution, so we'll keep it simple and just ignore them.
+They might be useful in a heavy **object-oriented** application so the responsibilities are split better, but in our case, we would be **over-engineering** our solution, so we'll keep it simple and just ignore them.

+## Imaginary Example

 Ok, that's enough theory.
 Let's see an example.
 Suppose that we want to implement a remote control for a TV.
 It has many buttons to interact with it, it can turn the volume up or down, power it on or off, and so on.